DanielFaro/chatbot/README.md

 # chatbot
-An example of a chatbot for the frontpage of a websit
+An example of a chatbot for the frontpage of a website providing corporate diversity training.